Gamma-convergence of a shearlet-based Ginzburg--Landau energy: The continuous shearlet-based Ginzburg--Landau energy

 To define a shearlet-based Besov seminorm on a bounded domain, we first need to adapt the shearlet system from $\R^2$ accordingly.
-A simple procedure to generate a shearlet system on $[0,1]^2$ is to make the elements of the system periodic using the following approach:
+A simple procedure to generate a shearlet system on $(0,1)^2$ is to make the elements of the system periodic using the following approach: let $\mathfrak{a}> \mathfrak{a}^* > 0$, and $\mathfrak{s}> \mathfrak{s}^*>0$, and let $\psi, K \in L^2(\R^2)$ be such that \eqref{eq:embeddingH1R2} holds.
+Now define

 In a different setting of discrete shearlet systems, there have been alternative constructions of shearlets on bounded domains, see \cite{grohs2015anisotropic, petersen2017approximation}.
-The associated constructions are a bit more involved than the approach via periodisation above.
-This is because in the discrete setting the approximation properties of the associated systems are analysed, which is not a concern in our approaches.
-Moreover, the approaches are based on discrete, boundary adapted wavelet systems which do not generalise to continuous parameter sets.
+The associated constructions are more involved than the approach via periodisation above.
+This is because in the discrete setting the approximation properties of the associated systems are analysed, which is not a concern in our approach.
+Moreover, the approaches in \cite{grohs2015anisotropic, petersen2017approximation} are based on discrete, boundary-adapted wavelet systems, which do not generalise to continuous parameter sets.

-Based on the periodic construction of \eqref{eq:constructionOfPeriodicElements}, we proceed to define the \emph{shearlet-based Besov seminorm on $[0,1]^2$} by
+Based on the periodic construction of \eqref{eq:constructionOfPeriodicElements}, we proceed to define the \emph{shearlet-based Besov seminorm on $(0,1)^2$} by

 Sometimes it will be necessary to also study a \emph{shearlet-based Besov-functional with nonperiodic elements} which, for $r>0$, is defined as follows:

 We shall be interested in the question as to whether $|f|_{\Bp}$ is equivalent to the Sobolev seminorm $|f|_{H^1((0,1)^2)}$.